How is a cancer of unknown primary diagnosed?

 A form of endoscopic ultrasound also can be used to look more closely at tumors of the rectum.
 For this procedure, the endoscope is passed through the anus and into the rectum.

-More information about this topic can be found in our document, Endoscopy.
+More information about these tests can be found in our document Endoscopy.

 If signs and symptoms suggest you may have cancer, blood tests will probably be done to examine the number and type of blood cells and to measure levels of certain blood chemicals.

 The complete blood count (CBC) is a test that measures the different cells in the blood, such as the red blood cells, the white blood cells, and the platelets.
 Lower than normal numbers of different blood cell types may suggest that a CUP has spread to bones and replaced much of the normal bone marrow, where new blood cells are made.